horgh/videostreamer/README.md

 Since it became clear that I would have to structure the program quite differently, and I was happy with how audiostreamer was, I decided to build videostreamer as a separate project.

-# Requirements
-  * ffmpeg (libavcodec, libavformat, libavdevice, libavutil, libswresample).
-I developed using 3.2.2.
-On Debian this is in the package libavutil-dev.
-  * C compiler.
-I developed using gcc 6.2.1.
-  * Go.
-I developed using 1.7.3.

-# Installation
-  * go get github.com/horgh/videostreamer
-  * go build
-  * Place index.html somewhere accessible.
-Update the `<video>` element src attribute.
-  * Run the daemon.
-Its usage output shows the possible flags.
-There is no configuration file.

-# Components
-  * videostreamer: A daemon.
-The main component of the project.
-  * index.html: A small sample website with a `<video>` element which demonstrates how to stream from the daemon.
-  * videostreamer.h: A library using the ffmpeg libraries to read a video input and remux and write to another format.
-  * cmd/remux_example: A C program demonstrating using videostreamer.h.
-It
-    remuxes from a given RTSP input to an MP4 file.